jseldess/several-rotations/flask/README.md

 # SEVERAL ROTATIONS Flask Web App

-This directory contains the Flask web app version of `cli/several-rotations.py`.
+This directory contains the Flask web app version of `cli/several-rotations.py`, which is OUT, the last poem of the book SEVERAL ROTATIONS.

 1. Install prerequisites: